MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 For example, the Java file system API ``java.io.File`` is provided by the MicroEJ Foundation Library named ``FS``.
 The Abstraction Layer of each Foundation API must be implemented in C in the Board Support Package.
-The Testsuite is used to validate the C code implementation of the Abstraction Layer.
+The Test Suite is used to validate the C code implementation of the Abstraction Layer.

-Import the Testsuite
+Import the Test Suite
 --------------------

-Follow these steps to import the Filesystem Testsuite into the workspace from the `Platform Qualification Tools
+Follow these steps to import the Filesystem Test Suite into the workspace from the `Platform Qualification Tools
 <https://github.com/MicroEJ/PlatformQualificationTools/blob/2.3.0/tests/fs>`__: